ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 	If you have any questions regarding the timeline or expected functionallity of the upcoming official merge fields feature, feel free to [contact us](https://ckeditor.com/contact/).
 </info-box>

-# Implementing an inline widget

-In this tutorial, you will learn how to implement an inline widget.

-You will build a "placeholder" feature that allows the users to insert predefined placeholders, like a date or a surname, into the document.
-You will use widget utilities and conversion to define the behavior of this feature.
+First, you will use widget utilities and conversion to define the behavior of this feature.
 Later on, you will use dropdown utilities to create a dropdown that will allow for inserting new placeholders.
 You will also learn how to use the editor configuration to define allowed placeholder names.

 <info-box>
 	If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).